Rømer to Newton Converter

 Newton developed his scale for practical use, calling it the "thermometric degree."
 He defined it based on the freezing point of water (0 °N) and body temperature (around 12 °N).
 He later extrapolated it to the boiling point of water (33 °N).
 It was one of the precursors to the Celsius scale.

-Common Uses for degrees Rømer and degrees Newton
+Common Uses and Applications: degrees Rømer vs degrees Newton

 Explore the typical applications for both Rømer (imperial/US) and Newton (imperial/US) to understand their common contexts.